xndrleib/Vanishing-Point-Detection/README.md

 ## Solution Quality Assessment

 The quality of the solution is assessed using an angular metric.
-The proximity of the predicted point $A$ to the true value $B$ is determined by the angle $\alpha$ between the vectors drawn to these points from the point $O$, as demonstrated in the figure below.
+The proximity of the predicted point $A$ to the true value $B$ is determined by the angle $\alpha$ between the vectors $\xi$ and $\eta$ drawn to these points from the point $O$, as demonstrated in the figure below.

 $$\alpha = \arccos \frac{\left \langle \xi, \, \eta \right \rangle}{\|\xi\|\|\eta\|},$$